-The channel field shall be initialized by the IP manager (see below) to identify the channel number shared by IP-capable nodes for ARP and IP broadcast.
+The channel field shall be initialized by the IP manager (see below) to identify the channel number shared by IP-capable nodes for ARP, IP broadcast and certain IP multicast addresses.

 Only the valid bit and the channel field may be changed by quadlet write requests; the data value in the write request shall be ignored for all other bit positions.